-Favorable prior period net incurred losses of \$756 million for 2022 were primarily driven by:
+Favorable prior period net incurred losses of \$131 million for 2023 were primarily driven by:

-- Reductions in the estimates of net ultimate losses of \$403 million, primarily due to: - Favorable development of \$318 million on our workers' compensation line of business as a result of favorable claim settlements, most notably in the 2017 to 2021 acquisition years.
-We also had favorable development of \$56 million on our marine, aviation and transit lines of business relating to the 2014, 2018 and 2019 acquisition years as a result of favorable experience across a variety of claim types; partially offset by - Adverse development on our general casualty and motor lines of business of \$57 million and \$74 million, respectively, most notably impacting the 2020 acquisition year, as a result of worse than expected claims experience, adverse development on claims and higher than expected claims severity. - Changes in the fair value of liabilities for which we have elected the fair value option of \$200 million, primarily driven by an increase in corporate bond yields; and - Reductions in provisions for unallocated LAE ("ULAE") of \$135 million, primarily driven by a 2022 acquisition year portfolio where our initial estimate of ULAE was reduced as a result of achieving better than expected current and future cost economic of scales on this transaction.
+- Reductions in the estimates of net ultimate losses of \$157 million, primarily due to: - Favorable development of \$200 million on our workers' compensation line of business, most notably in the 2018, 2019 and 2021 acquisition years as a result of lower severity trends on certain existing claims, reduced levels of expected frequency of claims for excess workers' compensation and favorable claims settlements, including accelerated and favorable claim settlement patterns on certain portfolios.
+We also had favorable development of \$68 million on our property line of business relating to the 2022 acquisition years as a result of favorable claims experience; partially offset by - Adverse development on our general casualty line of business of \$127 million, most notably in our 2019 and 2020 acquisition years.
+Our 2019 acquisition year adverse development cover ("ADC") general casualty liabilities showed ground up adverse development which has resulted in higher loss estimates.
+Our 2020 acquisition year general casualty liabilities experienced additional claim reporting latency and unexpected increased severity on a small number of large New York Labor Law claims which resulted in increased loss estimates. - Changes in the fair value of liabilities for which we have elected the fair value option of \$78 million, primarily driven by an increase in the average payout period of the underlying liabilities and a decrease in global corporate bond yields; and - Reductions in provisions for ULAE of \$69 million, primarily driven by ULAE provision adjustments from our runoff operations, due to the corresponding reductions in loss reserves and the associated cost of managing such liabilities, which favorably impacted prior period development.